pabloargote/pabloargote.github.io/_pages/publications.md

 "Anti-Elite Attitudes and Support for Independent Candidates", with Giancarlo Visconti (Forthcoming in Plos One).

+"Politics Matter: How Political Experience Mitigates School Disruption on Children Outcomes", with Manuel Alcaino (Forthcoming in The Russell Sage Foundation Journal of the Social Sciences).

 Argote, Pablo, John Marshall, Sarah Daly, Oscar Pocasangre, Elena Barham and Julián Gerez (2021).
 "Messaging Interventions that Increase COVID-19 Vaccine Willingness in Latin America".
 Plos One 16(10).
 Paper [here.](https://github.com/pabloargote/pabloargote.github.io/blob/master/files/hesitancy_draft.pdf)